kanzitelli/rn-navio/README.md

 ## Navigation API

 Navio provides a colleciton of actions to perform navigation within the app.
-For API, suppose, you have a `navio` instance:
+Suppose, you have a `navio` object:

 ### Common